tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 You can sync any data source with Tidal Migrations by generating a simple JSON document of the data.

-This data can be passed as standard imput to `tidal sync servers` command and your records will be synchronized on the Tidal API.
+This data can be passed as standard input to `tidal sync servers` command and your records will be synchronized on the Tidal API.